wmichalak/canteracontainer/readme.md

 $ docker stop <NAME>
 ```

-The first line will output all available (active and inactive) containers.
-Look for the ID associated with _kinetics_ by
-typing `docker ps -all`.
-The <CONTAINER_ID> is the scrambled alphanumeric.
-Note the `docker attach`  command - this will enter you into the container at the shell prompt.
+### Cleaning up containers ###

-If experimenting, we will  want to clear out the old images, containers and volumes:
+As we experiment, we will  want to clear out the old images, containers and volumes:

 ```
 $ docker system prune --volumes